rafaelperozin/gulp-project-structure/readme.md

 # When developing in SASS
 The autoprefixer have some limitation when converting for ie and to guarantee that everything will work well, follow the instructions below:
 * Use rgba(255,0,0,.5) instead #ff000080 for transparent colours or use solid colours and add opacity: .5
-* When using display grid don't use gird: 100% / 1fr 1fr 1fr auto; Use grid-template-row: 1fr 1fr 1fr auto; and grid-template-column: 100%; grid-gap: 15px; for more information abou grid see https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie
+* When using display grid don't use gird: 100% / 1fr 1fr 1fr auto; Use grid-template-row: 1fr 1fr 1fr auto; and grid-template-column: 100%; grid-gap: 15px; for more information about grid see https://github.com/postcss/autoprefixer#grid-autoplacement-support-in-ie
 * Do not use top: 50%; left: 50%; transform: translatex(-50%) translateY(-50%); To centralize use flexbox or margin.
 * Use separated divs with position: relative and absolute to make an overlay on background images, do not use background: color/gradient, url;